gshen7/educational-js-game/outline.md

     ```
     ctx.clearRect(0, 0, canvas.width, canvas.height);
     ```
-3. the ball just leaves the screen now, need to bounce it off sides
+3. the ball just leaves the screen now, need to bounce it off sides [LIVE CODING]
     * declare a variable for the radius of the ball and replace the third parameter in arc call
     ```
     var ballRadius = 10;